whole-tale/wt-design-docs/mockups/dataone-integration/README.md

 ## Executive Summary

-- We need to provide an easy way from within [search.dataone.org](https://search.dataone.org) to regsiter datasets into WholeTale that is more advanced than the current system
+- We need to provide an easy way from within [search.dataone.org](https://search.dataone.org) to register datasets into WholeTale that is more advanced than the current system
-- This can be done by placing "Add to WholeTale" buttons on DataONE dataset landing pages and/or by providing a "Shopping Cart"-like interface for users to create a collection of datasets to add to WholeTale
+- This can be done by placing "Add to WholeTale" buttons on DataONE dataset landing pages and/or by providing a "Shopping Cart"-like interface for users to create a collection of datasets to register with WholeTale
 - Until DataONE and WholeTale auth are integrated, the easiest way to do this is by redirecting the user from [search.dataone.org](https://search.dataone.org) to WholeTale with the dataset(s) to be registered set up as query parameters
-- This, while easy for me, will require changes in the **Dashboard** to recognize the redirect request
+- This will require changes in the WholeTale **Dashboard** to recognize the redirect request and query parameters will need to be preserved as the user goes from DataONE->GlobusAuth->WT Dashboard

 ## Background